Common Utilities Documentation¶

 .AddEndpoints());

-That registers IMetricsService and the supporting snapshot services used by the web metrics endpoints.
+That registers IMetricsService as a singleton and, when requested, the supporting snapshot services used by the web metrics endpoints.

 Use IMetricsService in application or infrastructure code when you want custom metrics without dealing with raw Meter APIs directly.